MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md

 This quickstart helps you understand how to write backups to and restore from the Azure Blob Storage Service.
 The article explains how to create an Azure Blob Container, write a backup to the blob service, and then perform a restore.

 > [!NOTE]
-> SQL Server 2012 SP1 CU2 introduced support for back up to Azure Blob storage.
+> SQL Server 2012 SP1 CU2 introduced support for back up to Azure Blob Storage.
 SQL Server 2014 and prior does not support the Shared Access Signature (SAS) that is described in this quickstart article.
 >
-> For SQL Server 2014 and prior, use [Tutorial: SQL Server 2014 Backup and Restore to Microsoft Azure Blob storage](/previous-versions/sql/2014/relational-databases/backup-restore/sql-server-backup-to-url).
+> For SQL Server 2014 and prior, use [Tutorial: SQL Server 2014 Backup and Restore to Microsoft Azure Blob Storage](/previous-versions/sql/2014/relational-databases/backup-restore/sql-server-backup-to-url).
 >

 ## Prerequisites